-In keeping with the broad educational mission of Corban University, the Honors Program is rooted in the notion that we may glorify God through our intellectual endeavors.
-As Proverbs 1 - 3 suggest, the Lord delights in those who prudently seek wisdom and knowledge.
-In doing so, we honor His intentional design for a meaningful, rewarding Christian life.
+In keeping with the broad educational mission of Corban University, the honors program is rooted in the notion that we may glorify God through our intellectual endeavors and honor His intentional design for a meaningful, rewarding Christian life.

-The program provides highly motivated students with academic enrichment above and beyond the regular undergraduate curriculum, encouraging a more proficient understanding of and appreciation for the Christian worldview through the lens of classical studies, especially history, literature, philosophy, and the arts.
+The program provides highly motivated students with academic enrichment above and beyond the regular undergraduate curriculum, encouraging a more proficient understanding of, and appreciation for, the Christian worldview through the lens of classical studies, especially history, literature, philosophy, and the arts.
 Honors students are given the opportunity to interact with distinguished scholars at special events and to participate in at least three Honors courses while at Corban.
 They also may choose to work with a faculty member on a senior project.